Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/1-Core_Concepts_of_XCM/Core_Concepts_of_XCM_slides.md

   Smart contracts might get upgrades, blockchains might introduce new features or alter existing ones and in doing so change their transaction format.
 - Special tricks may be required to withdraw funds, exchange them and then deposit the result all inside a single transaction.
   Onward notifications of transfers, needed for a coherent reserve-asset framework, do not exist in chains unaware of others.
+  Some use-cases don't require accounts.
 - Some systems assume that fee payment had already been negotiated, while some do not.
+- If a consensus system changes a pallet from one place to another, it breaks the native message but not XCM

+TODO: Why not just send EVM programs.
+Why XCVM instead of EVM?
+Add Shawn's picture.
+It's up to the interpreter to interpret the intention how it makes sense.

 ---